 Geography is one of the broadest and most enticing subjects on the curriculum.
 From geopolitics to geology, there is something to interest everyone.
 In this rapidly changing world, it is more important than ever before that people have geographical knowledge to take through their lives.
 This knowledge will create politicians, scientists, and economists with a better understanding of the interactions of humans and the planet, and therefore a fairer and more prosperous society of tomorrow.
 Current geographical issues such as Brexit and the climate crisis, highlight the relevance of Geography, and education on these matters should be at the forefront of our priorities.
 The subject presents many opportunities – Geography degrees are highly respected and over 90% of Geography graduates are employed within six months of finishing University courses.
 Careers in business and finance, journalism, politics, town planning, environmentalism and many more can be accessed through a Geography degree.
 After all, there’s far more to Geography than just rocks and map reading.

-We explore topics such as Conflict and the Middle East, Globalisation and China and Life in the Rainforest.
-We also develop key geographical skills such as map reading and fieldwork with a day trip to the River Tillingbourne.
 From Year 9, we cover topics from the AQA GCSE such as Tectonic and Climatic Hazards and Urbanisation.
 Through a range of case studies, we consider the impacts of human and physical processes on people and learn how the physical processes of the Earth can be managed.
 We are able to deliver the lessons in a variety of ways, including individual and group work.
 We also seek to develop the skills of graphicacy, numeracy and data presentation within the topics that are taught.

 We study the AQA GCSE course for its breadth and contemporary content.
 The topics include both Physical Geography (The Challenge of Natural Hazards, The Living World and Physical Landscapes in the UK) and Human Geography (Urban Issues and Challenges, The Changing Economic World and The Challenge of Resource Management) and allow the girls to gain an understanding of the processes shaping our planet.
 Fieldwork is examined as part of Paper 3 and, during the course of Years 10 and 11, girls undertake two pieces of fieldwork – one Physical and one Human – in the local area.
 In the final weeks of the course, we consider an issue identified in a pre-release booklet published by AQA, understanding of which tested in Paper 3.